 The Center for Religion and Psychotherapy of Chicago (CRPC) is a not-for-profit organization in Chicago offering psychotherapy and pastoral counseling for adults and adolescents, individuals and couples, since 1965.
 The program assumes that religious experience can be (and often is) a vital aspect of human development and that the study of religious experience is crucial in the process of becoming a well-developed clinician.

-The MAPCC Clinical track is a 65-credit hour program.
+The MAPCC Clinical track is a 69-credit hour program.

-7 Clinical Courses at Center for Religion and Psychotherapy of Chicago
+Clinical Courses at Center for Religion and Psychotherapy of Chicago (21-credit hours)

 The MAPCC Clinical Track fulfills the educational requirements for licensure (Licensed Professional Counselor or LPC) with the Illinois Department of Financial and Professional Regulation.
 Completion of the degree does not, however, guarantee fulfillment of educational requirements for licensure outside of Illinois.
 Students seeking licensure outside the state of Illinois should inform themselves about the curricular requirements for licensing in that state.